Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

     ![](../media/lab11-image(22).png)

 ## Review
-In this lab, you will complete the following tasks:
+In this lab, you have completed:
 + Process of setting up an insider risk policy.
 + Apply to all insider risk management policies.
 + Create policy.

+## You have successfully completed the lab